-Hyundai Santa Fe owners have reported 9 problems associated with starter (under the electrical system category).
+Hyundai Santa Fe owners have reported 10 problems related to starter (under the electrical system category).

-The car involved was a 2007 Hyundai Santa Fe.
 On Monday December 18, 2007 I got a 2007 Santa Fe to drive as a loaner from a Hyundai dealership.
 Tuesday night when I filled the gas tank, the vehicle would not start for about 20 minutes.
 I called roadside assistance who told me to call the dealership, who in turn told me to call roadside assistance.
 Brown's manager, ishmael told my husband that he could not help us.
 The next day I called the dealership service manager who said that the problem had to do with the remote starter on the key chain, which I could press twice and the car would restart.
 He offered another car to me but assured me that I should be fine.
 I opted to keep the Santa Fe.
 That night as I returned on the fairfax county parkway from herndon to my home, the Santa Fe died again.
 No amount of pressing on the remote restarted the vehicle and I became panicked as cars raced by on either side of me.
 The vehicle never restarted although the dashboard lights would occasionally flash on then off.
 A policeman contacted a tow truck who towed me back to the dealership.
 I felt my life was at risk by the Santa Fe's total failure in the middle of a major highway at rush hour, where I was stranded for 40 minutes.
-It was Tuesday, Dec.
-18, 2007 when this starter issue occurred.

 See all problems of the 2007 Hyundai Santa Fe.

-The car was a 2005 Hyundai Santa Fe.
-The vehicle's vehicle identification number (VIN) is KM8SC13E75_.
 When 2005 Santa Fe accelerator pedal is depressed it has a delayed reaction. ***** the consumer stated when the delayed acceleration occurred it caused the tires to spin on wet or snow covered pavement.
 The starter had to turn over much longer than it should before the engine starts.
 The brakes would catch as if something in the braking system was loose, there was a grinding/rubbing sound when the brakes were partially applied.
 The consumer believed there was a power steering fluid leak.
-This starter issue occurred 01/31/2006.

 See all problems of the 2005 Hyundai Santa Fe.

-Consumer owns a 2002 Hyundai Santa Fe.
+The contact owns a 2002 Hyundai Santa Fe.
 The vehicle's crankshaft sensor has been replaced three times.
 The sensor was replaced at 60,000, 62,000, and 80,000 miles.
 While driving uphill, the engine stalled and shut completely off after 100 yards.
 The vehicle was towed to the contact's residence and the mechanic stated that the crankshaft sensor was bad.
 The manufacturer stated that his VIN was not included in NHTSA recall # 03v030000 (electrical system:starter assembly).
 The current mileage is 100,211 and failure mileage was 60,000.
-It was May.
-8, 2005 when this starter issue happened.

-The vehicle involved was a 2001 Hyundai Santa Fe.
-The vehicle involved is a 2001 Hyundai sante fe.
+The contact owns a 2001 Hyundai sante fe.
 The check engine lights illuminated and the vehicle will not shift properly.
 While driving 55 mph and shifting gears,the gear stuck from fourth to third gear.
 The contact turned the vehicle off.
 The vehicle operated normally once it was restarted.
 The failure usually occurred during rainy or damp conditions.
 The dealer informed the contact that the failure was due to a cracked crankshaft.
 The vehicle was inspected, and the crankshaft was replaced on March 30, 2004.
 After the crankshaft was replaced there were no occurrences until may 2005 and August 2005, when the coil was replaced.
 The vehicle operated normally until November 2006.
 The current and failure mileage was 88,000.
 The consumer has provided a recall for the electrical system pertaining to the crankshaft positioner and invoices for the repairs.
 The dealer stated that the speed sensor has been replaced.
 Update 5/3/tr.
-This problem occurred on Tuesday, March 30, 2004.

 |Problem Category||Number of Problems|